Why Medium Filter Health Matters

 Testing Protocol

-Baseline Measurement: Establish particle levels post-filter installation.
+- Baseline Measurement: Establish particle levels post-filter installation

-Routine Checks: Compare monthly/quarterly counts against baseline.
+- Routine Checks: Compare monthly/quarterly counts against baseline

-Action Threshold: Replace the filter if counts exceed ISO class limits (e.g., ISO 7 allows ≤352,000 particles/m³).
+- Action Threshold: Replace the filter if counts exceed iso class limits (e.g., iso 7 allows ≤352,000 particles/m³)

-A Deiiang client observed a 40% particle count increase in ISO 5 zones.
+Case Study: A Deiiang client observed a 40% particle count increase in ISO 5 zones.
 Diagnostics revealed a torn medium filter—replacement restored compliance within 48 hours.

 Step 3: Visual & Physical Inspections